liferay/liferay-docs/discover/portal/articles/02-web-experience-management/01-starting-site-development/04-building-sites-from-templates.markdown

 ![Figure 4: This type of warning is given when there are friendly URL conflicts with site template pages.](../../../images/friendly-url-propagation-failure.png)

 The *Reset and Propagate* button resets the merge fail count and attempts to propagate your site changes again.
-This process gives the portal administrator the opportunity to detect and fix a merge fail, when problems arise.
+This process gives the Liferay administrator the opportunity to detect and fix a merge fail, when problems arise.
 This helpful process can also be done with page template merges, which follows similar steps.

 Site administrators can also add data to site template applications.
 For example, site template administrators can add the Wiki app to a site template page and use the Wiki to create lots of articles.
-When a portal administrator creates a site from a site template, data is copied from the site template's apps to the site's apps.
+When a Liferay administrator creates a site from a site template, data is copied from the site template's apps to the site's apps.
 The preferences of the site's apps are updated with the IDs of the copied data.
 For example, if a site is created from a site template